sihensel/dotfiles/README.md

 Go to the `Customize Toolbar` menu (under `More Tools`) and set `density` to `compact`.
 Enable a dark theme in the settings, I use [this Gruvbox theme](https://addons.mozilla.org/en-US/firefox/addon/gruvbox-dark-theme/).
-Copy the `userChrome.css` to the `chrome` directory in your firefox profile.
-If there is none create it.
+Copy the `chrome` directory to the root directory of your firefox profile.
 Check `about:profiles` for the path to your profile.

-The navbar can be opened with `CTRL+L`.

 When using Librewolf (or any other Firefox fork I guess), install the `tridactyl` extension from their Github repo.

+The custom folder icon for the bookmark toolbar ist from [icons8.com](https://icons8.com/icon/12160/folder).

 ## Slack Theme